PedramNavid/GooeyPi/README.md

 =====
 - Move the pyinstaller subprocess to its own thread
 - Provide option for manual flags
-- Test on Linux / Mac
+- Test on ~~Linux~~ / Mac
-- Fix some bad path code (should be using os.path.join)
+- ~~Fix some bad path code (should be using os.path.join)~~
+- Fix preferences not saving on Linux
+- Fix pyinstaller path not saving
+- Autodetect Python2 command line.